 Ks3 teaching - Product Design, Catering, and 3D Graphical Design.

 In year seven, eight, and nine teaching is delivered through a twelve-week carrousel.
-The students move between three areas: Product Design, Catering, and 3D Graphical Design.
+The students move between three areas: Product Design, Food Preperation and Nutrition, and 3D Graphical Design.
 The DT groups are a mix of students from different forms.
 Students receive two hours per week of DT in year seven and year eight, and one hour in year nine.
 The KS3 curriculum is being continually refined to keep up with national changes.
 Projects within KS3 are designed to be engaging, fun, and of high worth.
 Departmental KS3 extra curricular activities include the Lego club, and a cookery club.
-We have had recent success in a cookery ‘bake off’ competition sponsored by Tesco.
-The winning student has had her recipe for ‘green tea and cucumber cup cakes’ published as a taste card, which will be available in Tesco’s stores.
-A framed poster of this taste card is displayed prominently on the lower school site, the school website.
-Thanet Earth website reported on the event to celebrate success.

 What is the Course About?

 Central to the course is the ‘design process’ – a system for finding the best solution to a problem.
-The 'design process', as taught in school, closely follows the format used in industry and requires skill in graphics and modelling.
+The 'design process', as taught in school, closely follows the format used in industry and requires skill in graphics and modeling.
 The 'making' element of the course expands on the skills and knowledge that the student has gained during years seven to nine.
-The use of machine processes is encouraged to engender safe and relevant experience of manufacturing, we are equipped with high quality PCs, Apple Macs, our 3D create education hub equipped with10 3D printers, two laser cutters and three 3D denford micro routers.
-See the facilities page fro more information on our facilities. (link below) http://www.ccgrammarschool.co.uk/198/facilities
+The use of machine processes is encouraged to engender safe and relevant experience of manufacturing, we are equipped with high-quality PCs, Apple Macs, our 3D create education hub equipped with10 3D printers, two laser cutters and three 3D denford micro routers.
+See the facilities page for more information on our facilities.

-We are always looking to expand the experiences of our student, and aim to visit important design exhibitions, universities and businesses.
+We are always looking to expand the experiences of our students, and aim to visit important design exhibitions, universities, and businesses.
 We also enter and win national design competitions.
 It is also possible for students to select/aim for a design based work experience in Year 10.

-Product Design is an excellent course for any student wishing to enter into a wide variety of areas, and was recently voted by teachers across the country as the “most valuable subject for learning skills”.
-Over the last few years we have had students go on to study for degrees in a wide variety of areas, such as Architecture, Product design, Industrial design, Automotive design, Engineering, Illustration, Computer Graphics, and many more.
-The disciplined ‘Problem Solving' nature of the subject lends itself to virtually every area of learning, and therefore can serve to complement any other subject.
+Design and technology is an excellent course for any student wishing to enter into a wide variety of areas, and was recently voted by teachers across the country as the “most valuable subject for learning skills”.
+Over the last few years, we have had students go on to study for degrees in a wide variety of areas, such as Architecture, Product design, Industrial design, Automotive design, Engineering, Illustration, Computer Graphics, and many more.
+The disciplined ‘Problem Solving' nature of the subject lends itself to virtually every area of learning and therefore can serve to complement any other subject.

 Method of Study and Assessment

-Controlled assessment portfolio and artifact – 40 hours approx. – 60% of GCSE
+NEA (non-exam based assessment) Controlled assessment portfolio and artifact – 50% of GCSE

 What is the course about?